-Everyone remembers MacLean was the man behind the bench for the Florida Panthers during their surprise, some might say miracle, run to the 1996 Stanley Cup Final.
+Most fans remember MacLean as the man behind the bench for the Florida Panthers during their surprise — some might say miracle — run to the 1996 Stanley Cup Final.

 I know I sure do.
-As a big Mario Lemieux fan back then, I loathed watching the fiery MacLean and his scrappy group of overachieving veterans (looking at you, Dave Lowry) and teenagers (Hi there, Ed Jovanovsk) upset my heavily favoured Penguins in seven games in that spring’s Eastern Conference Final.
+As a big Mario Lemieux fan at the time, I loathed watching the pugnacious MacLean and his scrappy group of overachieving veterans (looking at you, Dave Lowry) and teenagers (Hi there, Ed Jovanovski) upset my heavily favoured Penguins in seven games in that spring’s Eastern Conference Final.

 But how many of you remember that MacLean was also the head coach of the Eastern Conference All-Star team in back-to-back seasons, including a 1997 squad that is arguably the greatest collection All-Star talent ever assembled?

-His goaltenders weren’t too bad either: Dominik Hasek, Martin Brodeur and John Vanbiesbrouck.
+His goaltenders that year weren’t too bad either: Dominik Hasek, Martin Brodeur and John Vanbiesbrouck.

-For those of you counting that’s 21 Art Ross Trophies, 18 Hart Trophies, 10 Norris Trophies, 11 Vezina Trophies and 26 Stanley Cups.
+For those of you counting that’s a combined 21 Art Ross Trophies, 18 Hart Trophies, 10 Norris Trophies, 11 Vezina Trophies and 26 Stanley Cups.

-With a front row seat to so many legends, and two of the most famous goals in NHL All-Star game history (Bourque’s game-winner in Boston and Owen Nolan’s called shot on Hasek), I recently chatted with MacLean to pick his memory…
+With a front row seat to so many legends, and two of the most famous goals in NHL All-Star game history (Bourque’s game-winner in Boston in ’96 and Owen Nolan’s called shot on Hasek the following year in San Jose), I recently called up MacLean to pick his memory…

-Here are the highlights from our 30-minute chat about his two stints behind the All-Star bench.
+Here are some highlights from our chat about his two memorable stints behind incredible NHL All-Star benches.

 In the fall of 1995, MacLean was a rookie NHL head coach with the Florida Panthers.
 With one game left before the NHL’s Christmas break, MacLean’s Panthers — then a third-year franchise — found itself atop the Eastern Conference with a 24-8-2 record.
 With one more win, MacLean would secure the right to coach the Eastern Conference at that year’s All-Star Game in Boston…